Automation Testing – Why use a single Automation Framework for SOAP, REST and GraphQL testing?

 The technology used to build the application largely depends on multiple factors like customer requirements, resource availability, established environments, etc. all of which apply to the business layer communication as well.

-Therefore, for an automation testing team, it becomes very cumbersome to adapt to a new tool or technology or hire a new resource in limited time to automate the Business layer.
+Therefore, for an automation testing team, it becomes very cumbersome to adapt to a new tool or technology or hire a new resource in a limited time to automate the Business layer.
 Not to mention, the cost incurred.

 By using a single framework, it is possible to nullify the above challenges due to the following benefits –

-- High reusability – Having a single framework throughout your delivery pipeline increases efficiency and and optimizes test automation.
+- High reusability – Having a single framework throughout your delivery pipeline increases efficiency and optimizes test automation.